Viewing Party: Reception

 "Viewing Party" aired on NBC on November 11, 2010.
 In its original American broadcast, it was viewed by an estimated 7.15 million viewers and received a 3.6 rating/10 percent share among adults between the ages of 18 and 49.
 This means that 3.6 percent of all 18- to 49-year-old households watched the episode, and ten percent of that demographic had their televisions tuned to the channel at any point.
 The night that this episode aired, the NBC affiliate in Baltimore carried the Ravens vs. Falcons NFL game, meaning that ratings for the regular Thursday NBC programming were lower than usual.

 Myles McNutt of The A.V.
 Club awarded the episode a "B".
 He compared it to the earlier seventh season episode "Sex Ed", writing that both featured "a Michael story wherein a large collection of unfortunate behaviors is capped off with a moment of sincerity"; however, McNutt criticized this narrative structure, calling it "a bit cheap".
-Despite this, he felt that Dwight's subplot "was successful in that it stayed true to the office dynamic", and that the actual viewing of the Glee episode was a "highlight" because it showcased the characters "fall[ing] into some really fun (and familiar) tropes."
+He felt that the Dwight, Jim, Pam, and Cece subplot "was successful in that it stayed true to the office dynamic", and that the actual viewing of the Glee episode was a "highlight" because it showcased the characters "fall[ing] into some really fun (and familiar) tropes."
 Bonnie Stiernberg of Paste magazine awarded the episode an 8.4 out of 10, and called it "a solid episode".
 She argued that "it left me wanting to tune in next week and see what’ll happen next", largely because of the "surprising amount of character development".

 Dan Forcella of TV Fanatic awarded the episode four out of five stars.
 He was complimentary towards the main plot, and he felt empathy towards Michael because he felt that "Gabe is the absolute worst".
 In addition, Forcella wrote that Pam and Jim's subplot "had its moments, as well", and called the scene featuring Jim feeding Dwight pizza "fantastic".
-Not all reviews were glowing, however.
 Alan Sepinwall gave the episode a critical review, calling it "dreadful".
 Although he said it was better than "Christening", he felt that "so, so much of the episode didn't work".
 Sepinwall felt that the major problem with the episode was that it was "lifeless" and "light on jokes", and only featured "Michael being petulant and crabby for a whole episode", rather than featuring him in a character study.
 He concluded that "Ellie Kemper and Steve Carell almost were able to save the episode in the closing moments with Erin's reaction to Michael declaring that he's not her father, [but] it came far too late in an episode that was more concerned with Andy vomit humor."